Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 - [Tutorial: My New Rigging Workflow in Blender](https://youtu.be/BiPoPMnU2VI) - Polyfjord
     - Inverse kinematics on a mechanical character.
 Very useful for rigging legs.
 - [Rigging for impatient people - Blender Tutorial](https://youtu.be/DDeB4tDVCGY) - Joey Carlino
-    - A lot of useful stuff about rigging.
-Very fast paced, so maybe better to watch after a more introductory tutorial.
+    - Includes a lot of useful information about rigging, but it's a very fast paced video.
+Can be fairly hard to follow for a complete beginner.
+Likely a better watch after you've seen the more basic introductory type tutorials first.
 - [How to Rig and Animate in BLENDER!](https://youtu.be/1khSuB6sER0) - ProductionCrate
-    - Making a rig for a humanoid character, fixing issues with Blender's automatic weights feature, inverse kinematics.
+    - Learn how to make a rig for a humanoid character, fix issues with Blender's automatic weights feature, as well as inverse kinematics.

 // TODO: add more resources